Puppy 101: Positive Reinforcement Dog Training

-- Don’t reward unwanted behavior.
+Don’t reward unwanted behavior.
 On the surface, this may sound silly—who gives treats for bad behavior?
 But keep in mind that your attention is actually considered to be a treat.
-So don’t acknowledge your dog when he initiates play or demands attention at undesirable times.
-Otherwise, he’ll be learning how to get what he wants, whenever he wants.
+So don’t acknowledge your dog when they initiate play or demand attention at undesirable times.
+Otherwise, they’ll be learning how to get what they want, whenever they want.

 The overall point to keep in mind is that rewards, whether in the form of treats, verbal praise, or a loving touch, are good!